jayshinde12/mphasis-assignment/README.md

 # Requirements
 • Build a single page application with a sign-up form.<br>
-• The form should allow users to enter first name, last name, email, and password.
+• The form should allow users to enter first name, last name, email, and password.<br>
-• All fields are required.
+• All fields are required.<br>
 • The full name of the user should be shown in the UI outside of the form.
-It should use a single variable that is updated whenever the input values are changed.
+It should use a single variable that is updated whenever the input values are changed.<br>
-• Password validation:
+• Password validation:<br>
-o Should be a minimum of eight characters o Should contain lower and uppercase letters o Should not contain the user's first or last name
+o Should be a minimum of eight characters<br>
+o Should contain lower and uppercase letters<br>
+o Should not contain the user's first or last name<br>
 • Email should be validated but there are various ways of accomplishing this.
-So, show us what you consider as a proper email validation.
+So, show us what you consider as a proper email validation.<br>
-• When submitting the form, two requests must be made: o First request: HTTP GET to https://jsonplaceholder.typicode.com/photos/{last_name_length}
+• When submitting the form, two requests must be made:<br>
+o First request: HTTP GET to https://jsonplaceholder.typicode.com/photos/{last_name_length}<br>
-▪ Example request in case of name "Thomas Shelby": GET /photos/6 ▪ The “thumbnailUrl” parameter from the response needs to be passed to the second request o Second request: HTTP POST to https://jsonplaceholder.typicode.com/users ▪ The POST body includes the form values and the image url from the previous request ▪ Example request body:
+▪ Example request in case of name "Thomas Shelby": GET /photos/6<br>
+▪ The “thumbnailUrl” parameter from the response needs to be passed to the second request<br>
+o Second request: HTTP POST to https://jsonplaceholder.typicode.com/users<br>
+▪ The POST body includes the form values and the image url from the previous request<br>
+▪ Example request body:<br>
- {
+ { <br>
- "firstName": "Thomas",
+ "firstName": "Thomas", <br>
- "lastName": "Shelby",
+ "lastName": "Shelby", <br>
- "email": "thomas@shelby.co.uk",
+ "email": "thomas@shelby.co.uk",<br>
- "thumbnailUrl": "url-from-request-1"
+ "thumbnailUrl": "url-from-request-1"<br>
- }
+ }<br>

 ## Development server
-Clone the repo and install node module using `npm install`.
+Clone the repo and install node module using `npm install`.<br>
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.<br>

 ## Build